-We explore the SSA method in the time direction and apply a recursive-iterative SSA algorithm, which discard only the first eigenimage of the data matrix and sum the rest one, to decompose seismic traces in the low and high frequency parts.
-The computational implementation of the recursive-iterative SSA method may be done using a recursive scheme, increasing the size of the data matrix, by increasing the number of shifted traces.
-This improves the separation of the input data in a low-frequency and high-frequency component.
-This separation may be further improved by adding iterations and restarting the recursion with the remaining high-frequency component.
+We explore the SSA method in the time direction and apply a iterative SSA algorithm, which discard only the first eigenimage of the data matrix and sum the rest one, to decompose seismic traces in the low and high frequency parts.
+The computational implementation of the iterative SSA method may be done using only the remaining highfrequency component of the seismic traces.
+This enhance the separation of the low-frequency and high-frequency component of seismic data at each iteration.

-The recursive-iterative SSA method was apply on land seismic data of the Tacutu basin located in the north of Brazil.
+The iterative SSA method was apply on land seismic data of the Tacutu basin located in the north of Brazil.
 This basin consist of a aborted rift and has a area about of 15000 km2.
 The geological structures tends to NE-SW direction and this strutuctures are related to a extensional regime, that is, it is possible to see normal falts, horts, grabens and some other associated to this context.